Radzi000/Hacknation2025/README.md

 Project's task is, using the available sources of economic, financial and administrative data, to provide insights into which sectors of Polish economy are the "accelerators" - which of them are worth of investing in, as they tend to be stable

+#TO RUN:
+in bash run 'python3 -m http.server 8000'
+in the browser open: 'http://localhost:8000/dashboard.html'

 Repository layout and current data drops:

 - `data/krz_pkd.csv` — bankruptcies from the National Debt Register by PKD 2007 class, from 2018 onward (`rok`, `pkd`, `liczba_upadlosci`).